ouyangming/DRAMMS/README.md

 **Installation**: http://www.rad.upenn.edu/sbia/software/dramms/installation.html

-**Applications**: Some typical applications of DRAMMS include, but are not subject to,
+**Applications**: Some typical applications of DRAMMS include, but are not limited to,

 - Cross-subject registration of the same organ (can be brain, breast, cardiac, etc);